StrykerEbanks-Robinson/mixed-messages/README.md

+# Mixed Messages

-This program generates a random joke using a randomly generated subject, action, and reason.
+This program generates a "Why did the..." joke using a randomly generated subject, action, and reason.

+## Contributors

+Jokes were pulled from: [Beano](https://www.beano.com/posts/why-did-jokes).